ec-jrc/lisflood-code/docs/3_step7_command-line-flags/index.md

 The flags are utility flags and do not change the behaviour/parameters of the model.
 Here are the operational details of each flag.

 - **-q --quiet       output progression given as .**
     The default on-screen output of the lisflood command is the step count and the date/time of each computational step (each step being the run of all the activated modules in sequence for each time step).
-By setting this "-q" flag only a dot "." will be writtend on stdout for each computational step.
+By setting this "-q" flag only a dot "." will be written on stdout for each computational step.

 - **-v --veryquiet   no output progression is given** The default on-screen output of the lisflood command is the step count and the date/time of each computational step (each step being the run of all the activated modules in sequence for each time step).
 By setting this "-v" flag there will be no output written on stdout showing the model progression.
 Warnings will still printed out.